F41zK4r1m/HackTheBox/Academy.md

 ## Enumeration:

-I started with the quick rustscan & observed only 3 open ports 22, 80 & 33060:
+To initiate the assessment of the target machine, I utilized a quick rustscan, which revealed the presence of only three open ports: 22, 80, and 33060:

 ```Rust
 PORT      STATE SERVICE REASON         VERSION